 How Do I Shop for Natural Gas?

-Signing up for natural gas in Virginia can be as easy as filling out a form with your local utility company.
-Fortunately for you, Virginia has deregulated your natural gas service, so the power of choice is yours.
-Unlike customers in many other states, you can get your natural gas from a company other than your local utility, especially if you're looking for better prices and services.
+If your state has natural gas deregulation, you can get your natural gas from a company other than your local utility and shop around for pricing and perks that fit your needs.
 In fact, it's pretty easy to compare your options and start saving on your heating bill.

 Check Your Contract